 What is fever?

-Fever is a body temperature that is higher than normal but in medical terms, fever is a temperature above 100.4 °F (38 °C).
+Fever is a body temperature that is higher than normal.
+In medical terms, fever or pyrexia is a temperature above 100.4 °F (38 °C).
 A normal temperature can vary from person to person, but it is usually around 98.6 °F (37 °C).
-It is not a disease.
-It is usually a sign that your body is trying to fight an illness or infection.
+It is not a disease but a sign that your body is trying to fight an illness or infection.

 How bad is my fever?